vasilis62409/netflixclone/README.md

 # netflixclone
-small netflix clone containing info about movies and clips taken from youtube
+small netflix clone containing info about movies and clips taken from youtube.
+This was made using Node.js, html and css.